Overview of Equity Program

 W&M & Equity Diversity Infrastructure

-The main policy is the Discrimination, Harassment, and Retaliation Policy.
+The main policy for ensuring equity is the Policy Prohibiting Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct.
 Other policies that are important to the Equity Program include:

 External Enforcement Agencies